lvmlockd(8) — Linux manual page

 An LV lock is acquired before the LV is activated, and is

 released after the LV is deactivated.
-If the LV lock cannot be
+If the LV lock

-remain in place when the activation command is done.
-Global and
+persistent and remain in place when the activation command

-VG locks are transient, and are held only while an LVM command is
+only while an LVM command is running.)

 lock retries

-If a request for a global or VG lock fails due to a lock conflict
+If a request for a global or VG lock fails due to a lock

-with another host, lvmlockd automatically retries for a short
+conflict with another host, lvmlockd automatically retries

-retries are insufficient, the LVM command will retry the entire
+command.
+If those retries are insufficient, the LVM

-lock request a number of times specified by
+command will retry the entire lock request a number of

-global/lvmlockd_lock_retries before failing.
-If a request for an
+failing.
+If a request for an LV lock fails due to a lock

-LV lock fails due to a lock conflict, the command fails
+conflict, the command fails immediately.

 Managing the global lock in sanlock VGs